 Sharing scope can be restricted to a single Division if desired.

-Sharing SDS relationships (no charge or for a fee) are established by a company (licensor) with a distributor (licensee).
+Sharing SDS relationships (no charge or for a fee) are established by an authoring company (licensor) with a distributor (licensee).
 The licensee can then agree with the licensor on logo image and corporate details in each jurisdiction of interest to the licensee.
-We call this "wrapping" the SDS.

 If sharing for a fee, the fee is payable for each SDS wrapped with a specific wrapper.
 If a distributor operates in multiple jurisdictions then multiple wrappers will be required for that distributor and accordingly multiple fees apply.

-NB: SDS sharing does not provide any access to the underlying substance data.
+NB: This SDS sharing does not provide any access to the underlying substance data.

-Contact SharedSDS support for assistance with complex requirements which might involve such exclusions or even shifting some substances into separate Divisions.
+Contact SharedSDS support for assistance with complex requirements which might involve such exclusions or even shifting some substances into separate Divisions to segregate them.

 Independently of any licensing, individual substances intended as ingredients for formulators may be flagged as sharable (visibly or invisibly).
 Individually sharable substances always attract one fee per formulator no matter how many mixtures that formulator might have.
 To exempt a particular formulator from the fee, execute a "shares data at no charge" licensed relationship.